Knox College has begun the first phase of a multi-year campus-wide accessibility study on its facilities! Acc...

 The major integrates theories of modern social science and history with the practical mastery of foreign language(s) and cultures.
 Students are required to:

-International Studies is closely linked to Knox's Quick Start Language Program and to Knox's Global Studies Center, which emphasize language skills required by new professionals facing foreign peers.
+International Studies is closely linked to Knox's Global Studies Center, which emphasize language skills required by new professionals facing foreign peers.